atmoswing/atmoswing-user-manual/docs/app-optimizer/parameters-file.rst

 * ``<start_year>``: Start of the validation period (ex: 2001)
 * ``<end_year>``: End of the validation period (ex: 2010)

-Or providing a list of years (distributed on the calibration period):
+Alternatively, providing a list of years (distributed on the calibration period):

 * ``<years>``: List of years (ex: 1985, 1990, 1995, 2000, 2005, 2010)